Last Updated : February 29, 2024

 The members of the Advisory Committee include decision-makers, applied researchers, methodologists and/or analysts, patients and/or caregivers, clinicians, industry representatives, PMDE Network (CoLab) members, and PMDE Operations Centre staff.
 Its size and composition reflect the program’s commitment to be operationally responsive to changes in the pharmaceutical environment, and position CADTH to enable future-ready health care by responding to the evidence needs of decision-makers.

 PMDE Advisory Committee reports to the CADTH president and CEO.
-Members must abide by the CADTH Conflict of Interest Guidelines as well as the CADTH Code of Conduct.
+Members must abide by the Conflict of Interest Policy and guidelines for CADTH Expert Committee and Panel Members and the CADTH Code of Conduct.

 Dr. Ran Goldman is a professor of pediatrics, a clinician-investigator and pediatrician, with a fellowship in pediatric emergency medicine and clinical pharmacology and toxicology.
 He did his specialized training in Toronto, and served as a staff physician at the Hospital for Sick Children (SickKids).
 He was then recruited to BC Children’s Hospital as the Chief of Emergency Medicine.
 Dr. Ran Goldman also served as the Assistant Dean of Continuing Education at the University of British Columbia.
 He is currently the University’s Co-Chair of the Division of Pediatric Translational Therapeutics in the Faculty of Medicine, and a member of the BC Children’s Hospital Research Institute.